2013 World Artistic Gymnastics Championships: Individual all-around

 The final was held on 3 October.
 Kōhei Uchimura won his fourth consecutive individual all-around world championship crown, outscoring silver medalist Ryohei Kato by 1.958 points.
-Uchimura became the first gymnast to win four world individual all-around titles.
+Uchimura became the first male gymnast to win four world individual all-around titles.
 He posted the highest score on three of the six apparatuses.

 Floor

 The final was held on 5 October.
-Japan's Kenzo Shirai became the first gymnast to successfully perform a backward quadruple-twisting layout somersault (the Shirai or Shirai-Nguyen on floor), and a forward triple-twisting layout somersault (the Shirai 2 on floor) in the final of a major, and he secured the gold.
+Japan's Kenzo Shirai became the first gymnast to successfully perform a backward quadruple-twisting layout somersault (the Shirai or Shirai-Nguyen on floor), and a forward triple-twisting layout somersault (the Shirai 2 on floor) in the final of a major, where he won gold.
 At 17 years, 1 month and 11 days, Shirai also became the youngest male gymnast at the championships to take a gold medal, and the youngest ever male world champion on floor exercise.

 Pommel horse

 The final was held on 5 October.
 Kohei Kameyama of Japan won the gold medal.